 All that having been said, "Synchronic" is more comfortable exploring a generalized sort of alienation, linked to feeling as though life is never going to get any better after a life-altering personal trauma (Steve's problem, dating back to Katrina), or that the best has already happened and it's all downhill from here (Dennis' eventual viewpoint, after he loses his daughter and his marriage crumbles).

-Steve and Dennis' long conversation about death and life is the film's intellectual as well as emotional high point, and a great argument against surrendering to morbid obsession.
-Statistically speaking, you know how you're going to die (in a bed after a period of physical decline, like 98% of people) but not how your life is going to unfold from one second to the next; which in turn means that life—specifically whatever moment you happen to be in—is where you ought to direct your attention, because it's so much more exciting and surprising than trying to imagine the end.
+Steve and Dennis' long conversation about death and life is the film's intellectual as well as emotional high point, and a strong argument against surrendering to morbid obsession.
+Statistically speaking, you know how you're going to die (in a bed after a period of physical decline, like 98% of people) but not how your life is going to unfold from one second to the next; which in turn means that life—specifically whatever moment you happen to be in—is where you ought to direct your attention, because it's guaranteed to be more exciting and surprising than the end.

-Steve's detailed quotation of Albert Einstein (who unpacked ideas of relativity without which this film would not exist) is the first scene in "Synchronic" that makes the character seem like something more than a passive audience surrogate.
+Steve's quotation of Albert Einstein (who unpacked ideas of relativity without which this film would not exist) is the first scene in "Synchronic" that makes Steve seem like something more than a passive audience surrogate.
 Einstein's letter to the surviving family of his friend and sometime work partner Michele Besso described Besso as having "preceded me a little in parting from this strange world."
 The mournful, resigned expression on Mackie's face as he recites this sentence and others from memory gives the character a bitter edge and intellectual gravity that deepen as the rest of the story unfolds.
-He is a man who has lifted the veil that shrouds all others' vision, and glimpsed the vastness of the cosmos.
+This is a man who has lifted the veil that shrouds others' vision and glimpsed the vastness of the cosmos.

 Jamie Dornan as Dennis Dannelly

 Katie Aselton as Tara

 Shane Brady as Travis